-Parameter IPsec General Settings Local IP IP of the local interface.
+Parameter IPsec General Settings Local IPadress IP of the local interface.
 You may specify 0.0.0.0 to allow any IP address.
-Remote peer IP address or host name of the remote IPsec peer.
+Remote peer adress IP address or host name of the remote IPsec peer.
 You may specify 0.0.0.0 to act as a responder for roadwarrior clients.
-DPD Status Specifies whether Dead Peer Detection (see RFC 3706) shall be used.
+Local IKE port Port number of local IKE port Remote IKE port Port number of remote IKE port Dead Peer Dedection Status Specifies whether Dead Peer Detection(DPD) (see RFC 3706) shall be used.
 DPD will detect any broken IPSec connections, in particular the ISAKMP tunnel, and refresh the corresponding SAs (Security Associations) and SPIs (Security Payload Identifier) for a faster re-establishment of the tunnel.
 Detection cycle The delay (in seconds) between DPD keepalives that are sent for this connection (default 30 seconds)